AlieksieievYurii/YouTubeDownloaderSandbox/README.md

 ### How to run

-1. First of all, create .env.local containing the following:
+1. First of all, create .env.local, in _front_ folder, containing the following:
     ```
     NEXT_PUBLIC_GATEWAY_URL=<URL path to gateway>
     NEXT_PUBLIC_SERVER_SIDE_GATEWAY_URL=<This is optional.
 Using this variable you can override URL for accessing gateway from fronted's server>